-SolarWorld recently announced its intention to file for bankruptcy protection in Germany due to ongoing pricing pressures in its core solar markets.
-The Company is confident that the SolarWorld insolvency process will have no material impact on the Company's interest in Deutsche Lithium and the Zinnwald project, nor its agreement with SolarWorld.
+Subsequent to the transaction SolarWorld filed for bankruptcy protection in Germany due to ongoing pricing pressures in its core solar markets.
+The Company is confident that the SolarWorld insolvency process will have no material impact on the Company's interest in Deutsche Lithium and the Zinnwald project.